gotthardp/lorawan-server/doc/Server.md

 Each record contains
  - **Severity** of the issue: error, warning or info.
  - **First Occurred** timestamp
- - **Last Occurred** timestamp, which gets updated everytime this event occurs.
+ - **Last Occurred** timestamp, which gets updated every time this event occurs.
  - **Count** of occurrences, which gets increased by 1.
  - **Entity** concerned by the event: server, gateway, device, node, connector.
  - **EId**, which is an identifier of the concerned entity.